eProsima/PX4-FastRTPS-PoC-Snapdragon-UDP/README.md

 ## The spirit

-This a proof of concept aims to check the solution of a need to the Qualcomm platform Snapdragon Flight.
-This need is add a UDP transport for the bridge between PX4 and Fast RTPS.
+This is a proof of concept aims to check the solution of a need to the Qualcomm platform Snapdragon Flight.
+This need is to add a UDP transport for the bridge between PX4 and Fast RTPS.

 For this reason we create here an example of the usage of the new UDP node created for this task over a single message *sensor_combined* including both Micro RTPS agent and Micro RTPS client.